Flag Building: Fundraising

 The building was financed through a fundraising effort called the "Super Power Expansion Project."
 A fundraising letter sent to Scientologists in March 2002 described the purpose of the project:

-Contributions to the project are on a sliding scale with "titles" that are fancied among adherents awarded as prizes according to the level of donations.
-These range from the starting level, "Flag Supporter" (a $1,000 donation), to the mid-ranking "Master Builder of Merit" ($500,000) and so on up to the "Legion of OT Meritorious" ($7,500,000).
-According to a Scientology magazine published in September 2007, Scientologist actress Kirstie Alley is ranked as a "Founding Member" of the project, indicating a $250,000 donation."FLAG Experience".
-Source Magazine, issue 193, Pages 36-37, September 2007 The actress Catherine Bell has also contributed and is ranked as a "Double Cornerstone Member" (twice the normal "cornerstone" donation of $35,000 - i.e., $70,000).
-The project's July 2004 "Cornerstone Newsletter", lists 1,218 members contributing a total of just under $89 million; by 2007, the total had risen to over $142 million.
-Some individual Scientologists have given up to $5 million each.
-Scientologists contributing to the project are given a number of benefits depending on the level of their contributions, including "gold validation pins" and "Super Power rings", "exclusive membership to the Key Contributor Lounge in the new mecca building created specially for these stellar contributors", and fee reductions or priority status for Super Power courses.
-"Cornerstone Members" have been promised a 40 percent discount and that their names will be engraved on a plaque inside the building.
+Contributions to the project were on a sliding scale with "titles" fancied among adherents as prizes according to the level of donations.
+These ranged from the starting level, "Flag Supporter" (a $1,000 donation), to the mid-ranking "Master Builder of Merit" ($500,000) and so on up to the "Legion of OT Meritorious" ($7,500,000).
+According to a Scientology magazine published in September 2007, Scientologist actress Kirstie Alley was ranked as a "Founding Member" of the project, indicating a $250,000 donation.
+The actress Catherine Bell had also contributed and was ranked as a "Double Cornerstone Member" (twice the normal "cornerstone" donation of $35,000 - i.e., $70,000).
+The project's July 2004 "Cornerstone Newsletter", listed 1,218 members contributing a total of just under $89 million; by 2007, the total had risen to over $142 million.
+Some individual Scientologists had given up to $5 million each.
+Scientologists contributing to the project were given a number of benefits depending on the level of their contributions, including "gold validation pins" and "Super Power rings", "exclusive membership to the Key Contributor Lounge in the new mecca building created specially for these stellar contributors", and fee reductions or priority status for Super Power courses.
+"Cornerstone Members" were promised a 40 percent discount and that their names would be engraved on a plaque inside the building.

 A 2011 investigation by the St. Petersburg Times newspaper found that the Church of Scientology had raised at least $145 million from its members for the Super Power Building project, vastly more than the building's ostensible cost.
 In one week alone, $23 million was raised – almost half the entire cost that had been stated in 2009.
 Ex-members have complained of being subjected to intensive demands for funds and have suggested that the Church purposefully delayed completing the project so that it would remain a "cash cow", though church spokesmen have strongly denied this.
-In January 2013, a Californian couple who had donated more than $420,000 to the project sued the Church of Scientology for fraud and deception, charging that the Church had kept the building incomplete "to use it as a shill to induce further payments from members, just as they did the plaintiffs."
+In January 2013, a Californian couple who had donated more than $420,000 to the project sued the Church of Scientology for fraud and deception, charging that the Church had kept the building incomplete "to use it as a shill to induce further payments from members, just as they did the plaintiffs".